facebookresearch/nevergrad/docs/optimizers_ref.rst

 - on :code:`tell` they take the optimizer as input, as well as the candidate and the loss as a float.
   The callback is called at the end of the :code:`tell` method.

-Some predefined callbacks are available through the `ng.callbacks` namespace:

-.. automodule:: nevergrad.callbacks
-    :members: OptimizerDump, ParametersLogger, ProgressBar, EarlyStopping

-Below is an example of usage of a predefined callback:
+You can see an example of callback usage here:

 .. literalinclude:: ../nevergrad/optimization/test_callbacks.py
     :language: python
     :dedent: 4
     :start-after: DOC_STAGNATION_0
     :end-before: DOC_STAGNATION_1

+Some predefined callbacks are available through the `ng.callbacks` namespace:

+.. automodule:: nevergrad.callbacks
+    :members: OptimizerDump, ParametersLogger, ProgressBar, EarlyStopping

 Configurable optimizers
 -----------------------